 Make sure that your diagnosis is accurate before undergoing any treatment regimen for sciatic nerve pain.
 Sciatica has a well deserved bad reputation as an extremely chronic and treatment defiant condition.
 The main reason why most patients never find a cure for their nagging sciatica symptoms is misdiagnosis of the actual cause of their pain.

-When discussing treatment options with your physician, there are some important things to remember.
+When discussing sciatica treatment options with your physician, there are some important things to remember.
 First, almost every therapy has some degree of risk.
 Some have health risks, while others have financial risks.
 Many treatment options demonstrate both types of risk.

 Next, statistics indicating the prospective success for any given treatment are often incredibly skewed.
 Most doctors will cite the very best case scenarios, rather than the accepted ones which demonstrate a far more objective viewpoint.
 In fact, many surgical treatments will be judged a success regardless of whether they actually succeed in ending pain or not.
 Never buy into the hype surrounding any particular sciatica therapy without first performing considerable independent research.